Parkland high school shooting: Injuries and survivors

 Sixteen students and two teachers were wounded in the shooting.
-The last victim to remain hospitalized, 15-year-old Anthony Borges, was discharged from hospital on April 4.
+The last victim to remain hospitalized, 15-year-old Anthony Borges, was discharged from the hospital on April 4.
 Borges was shot five times after reportedly attempting to barricade the door of a classroom.
 Upon his release, Borges issued a statement that criticized the actions of Broward Sheriff's deputies, Sheriff Scott Israel, and School Superintendent Robert Runcie.
 His family has filed notice of its intent to sue the school district for personal injury to cover costs related to his recovery.
 Borges was honored with a humanitarian award at the 2018 BET Awards.

+Teacher Ivy Schamis was presented with USC Shoah Foundation's inaugural Stronger Than Hate Educator Award in 2019.
+During her acceptance speech at the award ceremony, Schamis honored victims Nicholas Dworet and Helena Ramsay, who died in her class during the shooting.

+Suicides

+Immediately after the shooting, trauma counselors met with teachers, students, and their families.
 Survivors of the shooting, teachers and students alike, have struggled with survivor's guilt and other symptoms of post-traumatic stress disorder (PTSD).
 On March 17, 2019, thirteen months after the shooting, 19-year-old Sydney Aiello, who survived the shooting, died by suicide.
 She was reportedly terrified of being in a classroom and also had been treated for survivor's guilt and PTSD.
 Less than one week later, on March 23, 2019, 16-year-old Calvin Desir, another survivor of the shooting, also died by suicide.

-Teacher Ivy Schamis was presented with USC Shoah Foundation's inaugural Stronger Than Hate Educator Award in 2019.
-During her acceptance speech at the award ceremony, Schamis honored victims Nicholas Dworet and Helena Ramsay, who died in her class during the shooting.
+In December 2025, nearly eight years after the shooting, Donovan Metayer committed suicide at age 26 because of trauma associated with the event; he had been suffering a "years-long battle with schizophrenia" according to his family.